ledermkm/bash_project/README.md

 # Bash Project: File Permissions Manager

 Hello!
-This is my repository for my bash project for IT3038, Scripting Languages: File Permissions Manager.
+This is my repository for my bash project for IT3038, Scripting Languages: File Permissions Manager (i.e., bash.sh).

 The script has the purpose of analyzing files and directories as well as easily changing the owner, the group owner, and permissions of the file/directory.
 This is done through the available actions of the script, including changeOwner, changeGroup, changeOPerm, changeGPerm, changeOtherPerm, and changeAllPerm.